 Understandably, there has been a lot discussion, debate and speculation about Bitcoin.
 The digital, virtual, crypto-currency has been a real game-changer – creating a currency that is beyond the restrictions and regulations of government agencies and central banks.

 Litecoin was created in 2011.
-Operating in a similar way to Bitcoin it offers a quicker processing time on transactions, and a slightly easier mining process.
+Operating similarly to Bitcoin it offers a quicker processing time on transactions and a slightly easier mining process.

-Dogecoin was apparently created almost as a joke.
-It is an uncapped currency, so unlike Bitcoin there is potentially no limit on the number of Dogecoin that can be created.
+Dogecoin was created almost as a joke.
+It is an uncapped currency, so unlike Bitcoin, there is potentially no limit on the number of Dogecoin that can be created.
 Another feature of Dogecoin is that the mining of coins is a lot quicker than other crypto-currencies.
-It’s low unit value is helping it to deliver a high volume of trades – it is also becoming popular for charity and fund-raising activities.
+Its low unit value is helping it to deliver a high volume of trades – it is also becoming popular for charity and fund-raising activities.

 The world of digital and virtual crypto-currencies is a fascinating one with many altcoins to choose from.
-Bitcoin has clearly set the pace but it is not the only game in town.
+Bitcoin has set the pace, but it is not the only game in town.